-Hopper is also a defendant in ‘Sines v Kessler et al‘, a civil lawsuit filed against organizers of Unite The Right, alleging Hopper and others conspired to use violence to deprive counter-protesters of their civil rights.
+Vanguard America, the group Hopper used to lead, is also a defendant in ‘Sines v Kessler et al‘, a civil lawsuit filed against organizers of Unite The Right, alleging Hopper and others conspired to use violence to deprive counter-protesters of their civil rights.

 Posts found in leaked materials related to the Feuerkrieg Division show that Hopper is continuing to encourage and prepare for racist violence, and actively encourages others to do so, including young teens.
 Hopper, ‘Commander’ and ‘Marand’ (believed to be a British teenager) discuss committing murder at a ‘furry’ convention: